 Here’s another piece from our entire React Native articles series.
 Why to concentrate so strongly on a single topic only?
 "Is React Native really that special", you might ask?
 Our aim is to look inside each corner of this young, ‘Facebook-powered’ platform.
-Now it’s time to make a general summary; see what React Native is all about and what’s the future of React Native.
+Now it’s time to make a general summary; see what React Native advantages and disadvantages are all about and what’s the future of React Native.

 What is React Native?
 The birth, history and dates to remember